shakiurrashidshifat/Building-a-Resilient-Digital-Future-CSE455-Cyber-Law-Assignment/README.md

 | AI, Deepfakes & Misinformation    | No specific regulation                                          | Define and penalize malicious deepfakes; require verification tools for content |
 | National Infrastructure Security  | Critical digital systems are not legally protected              | Introduce CII (Critical Information Infrastructure) protection framework        |

+ ### 6. Implementation Challenges
+While legal reform is essential, its success depends heavily on implementation capacity, institutional preparedness, and societal readiness.
+Bangladesh will face several challenges in enforcing new cyber laws effectively.
+Recognizing these challenges is key to designing practical, sustainable solutions.

 #### 6.1 Lack of Technical Expertise
 One of the primary barriers is the limited technical capacity among law enforcement, judiciary, and policymakers.
 Investigating cybercrimes, handling digital evidence, and interpreting technical threats require specialized knowledge and tools.